diroyer/Death/README.md

   The virus evolves.
 Now polymorphic, it mutates its appearance to evade signature-based detection.

 - **⚔️ War**
   The chaos begins.
-This stage introduces **metamorphic** techniques, rewriting its own code with each generation.
+This stage introduces **metamorphic** techniques, rewriting its signature each generation.

 - **💀 Death**
   The final form.
 Fully metamorphic and nearly untraceable, it is the apex of evolution — and destruction.